CIBC-Internal/python/Doc/library/unittest.mock.rst

 .. function:: mock_open(mock=None, read_data=None)

    A helper function to create a mock to replace the use of :func:`open`.
 It works for :func:`open` called directly or used as a context manager.

    The *mock* argument is the mock object to configure.
 If ``None`` (the default) then a :class:`MagicMock` will be created for you, with the API limited to methods or attributes available on standard file handles.

    *read_data* is a string for the :meth:`~io.IOBase.read`, :meth:`~io.IOBase.readline`, and :meth:`~io.IOBase.readlines` methods
    of the file handle to return.
 Calls to those methods will take data from *read_data* until it is depleted.
-The mock of these methods is pretty simplistic.
+The mock of these methods is pretty
+   simplistic: every time the *mock* is called, the *read_data* is rewound to the start.
 If you need more control over the data that you are feeding to the tested code you will need to customize this mock for yourself.
-    *read_data* is an empty string by default.
+When that is insufficient, one of the in-memory filesystem packages on `PyPI
+   <https://pypi.org>`_ can offer a realistic filesystem for testing.

+   .. versionchanged:: 3.4
+      Added :meth:`~io.IOBase.readline` and :meth:`~io.IOBase.readlines` support.
+      The mock of :meth:`~io.IOBase.read` changed to consume *read_data* rather than returning it on each call.

+   .. versionchanged:: 3.5
+      *read_data* is now reset on each call to the *mock*.

+   .. versionchanged:: 3.8
+      Added :meth:`__iter__` to implementation so that iteration (such as in for loops) correctly consumes *read_data*.

 Using :func:`open` as a context manager is a great way to ensure your file handles are closed properly and is becoming common::